Moving From the UK to Lithuania

 Kaunas

-Despite having a colourful ethnic makeup, the second largest town in the country – Kaunus, is actually the most Lithuanian one.
-An industrial hub and a university town, Kaunus is also full of history and has a picturesque old part, worth exploring.
+Despite its colourful ethnic diversity, the second largest town in the country – Kaunus, is actually the most Lithuanian one.
+An industrial hub and a university town, Kaunus is also full of history and has a picturesque old part that is worth exploring.
 You can enjoy a number of annual cultural events and music festivals, such as the Kaunas Jazz Festival in the spring.
 The town is very safe and affordable to live in.
-The second busiest airport in Lithuania – Kaunas International Airport is very convenient for expats, as low-budget direct flights connect several UK cities to the town.
+In addition, low-budget direct flights connect several UK cities to the town, making Kaunas International Airport very convenient for people who want to move to Lithuania from the UK.

 Klaipeda